 c.
 Reasonable charge.
-Means a charge that does not exceed the Provider's "usual" charge and does not exceed the "customary" charge.
-(3-23-22)
+Means a charge that does not exceed the Provider's "usual" charge and does not exceed the exceed the "customary" charge.

-d.
 Usual charge.
 Means the most frequent charge made by an individual Provider for a given medical service to non-industrially injured patients.
 (3-23-22)